[as approved by Board vote June 7, 2023]

 Section 3: Duties

-B. The President shall preside at all meetings of the Association, the Board and the Executive Committee, and shall supervise the other officers and any agents and employees of the Association, and shall perform such other duties as may be prescribed from time to time by the Board.
+(2) The President shall preside at all meetings of the Association, the Board and the Executive Committee, and shall supervise the other officers and any agents and employees of the Association and shall perform such other duties as may be prescribed from time to time by the Board.

-A. The Secretary shall keep the minutes of each meeting of the Board, the Executive Committee and the Association.
+(1) The Secretary shall keep, or cause to be kept, the minutes of each meeting of the Board, the Executive Committee and the Association.

-A. Except as hereinafter provided, the Treasurer shall be the custodian of all funds of the Association which shall be deposited in a bank designated by the Board.
+(1) Except as hereinafter provided, the Treasurer shall be the custodian of all funds of the Association, which shall be deposited in a bank designated by the Board.

-C. The Treasurer shall report quarterly, or as requested, on the financial status of the Association.
+(3) The Treasurer shall report to the Board quarterly, or as requested, on the financial status of the Association.

-A. The Board may, in its discretion, combine the offices of Secretary and Treasurer.
-The Board may also, in its discretion, employ a person to perform such duties of the secretary and/or the Treasurer as it may proscribe.
+The Board may combine the offices of Secretary and Treasurer.
+The Board may also employ a person or contract with a service provider to perform such duties of the secretary and/or the Treasurer as it may proscribe.

-The Board may hire and dismiss employees of the Association in its discretion.
+The Board may hire, contract with, terminate and dismiss employees or third-party service providers of the Association in its discretion.

 Section 1: Executive Committee

-A. There shall be an Executive Committee which shall consist of the officers of the Board and which may, to the extent consistent with law, and as directed by the Board, exercise the authority of the Board between meetings of the Board.
+A. There shall be an Executive Committee which shall consist of the officers of the Board and which may, to the extent consistent with law, exercise the authority of the Board between meetings of the Board.

-B. All actions taken by the Executive Committee shall be by majority vote and must be presented to the Board at its next meeting.
+B. All actions taken by the Executive Committee shall be by majority vote of the members of the Executive Committee and must be presented to the Board at its next meeting.

-D. Planning and Development Committee - shall consist of at least three Board members appointed by the President.
-The committee shall be responsible for monitoring development within the Association boundaries and making recommendations to the Board on appropriate actions to be taken, if any, in response to such development.
+B. Land Use and Development Committee - shall consist of at least three Board members appointed by the President.
+The land use and development committee shall be responsible for monitoring development within the Association boundaries and making recommendations to the Board on appropriate actions to be taken, if any, in response to such development.

-E. By-Laws Committee - shall consist of at least two Board members appointed by the President.
-The committee shall conduct an annual review of the Association By-Laws and recommend any changes or updates to the Board that might be necessary or appropriate.
+C. Finance, Governance and Administration Committee - shall consist of at least two Board members appointed by the President.
+The committee shall review the annual budget, conduct an annual review of the Association Bylaws and recommend any changes or updates to the Board that might be necessary or appropriate, and assist with the administration of the Association.

-Indemnification: To the fullest extent allowed by the Virginia Nonstock Corporation Act as in force on the date of these by-laws, or as broadened by amendment in the future, the Association shall indemnify against liability, and advance reasonable expenses to, any individual who was, is, or is threatened to be named a defendant or respondent in any threatened, pending, or completed action, suit or proceeding, whether civil, criminal, administrative, or investigative, and whether formal or informal, because he is or was a Director, or while a Director, is or was serving as an officer of the Association or, at the Association’s request, as a director, officer, partner, trustee, employee, or agent of another corporation, partnership, joint venture, trust, employee benefit plan, or other enterprise.
-The Association may (but shall not be required to) indemnify, and advance reasonable expenses to, an officer, employee or agent of the Association who is not a Director to the same extent as if he were a Director.
+Indemnification: To the fullest extent allowed by the Virginia Nonstock Corporation Act as in force on the date of these bylaws, or as broadened by amendment in the future, the Association shall indemnify against liability, and advance reasonable expenses to, any individual who was, is, or is threatened to be named a defendant or respondent in any threatened, pending, or completed action, suit or proceeding, whether civil, criminal, administrative, or investigative, and whether formal or informal, because he or she is or was a director, or while a director, is or was serving as an officer of the Association or, at the Association’s request, as a director, officer, partner, trustee, employee, or agent of another corporation, partnership, joint venture, trust, employee benefit plan, or other enterprise.
+The Association may (but shall not be required to) indemnify, and advance reasonable expenses to, an officer, employee or agent of the Association who is not a director to the same extent as if he were a director.

-Amendments: These by-laws may be amended at any regular meeting of the Board by a two thirds majority vote of the Board of Directors, provided that a written notice, including the verbatim language of the proposed by-law amendments, is delivered, electronically or otherwise, to the members of the Board at least two weeks prior to the date of the meeting.
+These bylaws may be amended at any regular meeting of the Board by a two-thirds majority vote of those Board members present at a meeting of the Board of Directors, provided that a written notice, including the verbatim language of the proposed bylaw amendment, is delivered, electronically or otherwise, to the members of the Board at least two weeks prior to the date of the meeting.